ericflo/simpleblog/posts/2014-04-10-react-part-2-build-system.rst

 ``client.js``, walk the dependencies, and spit out something that browsers can actually execute.
 Let's set that up!

-But first a bit about we'll structure the app.
+But first a bit about how we'll structure the app.
 This is how things look currently::

     frontend/